crate/cloud-tutorials/docs/promo.rst

 ==========================

 Crate.io regularly offers promotions, consisting of either free or discounted offers on CrateDB Cloud database-as-a-service products.
-These may involve discounts of up to 100% on specific `subscription plans`_, on `scale units`_ within those plans, and/or for particular periods of time.
-In this guide, we explain step by step how to make use of such promotions, as well as when payment information will be required during the process.
+Promotions can involve discounts of up to 100% on three dimensions of the product: on specific `subscription plans`_, on tiers of the subscription plans (essentially multipliers for the specified hardware per node), and/or on `scale units`_ (the number of nodes selected).
+Promotions may last indefinitely or for limited periods of time.

+In this guide, we explain step by step how to make use of such promotions, as well as when payment information will be required.
+While we hope the process is self-explanatory, feel free to refer to this guide as an aide where required.

 Keep in mind that you can also try out CrateDB Cloud at any time by following the default :ref:`cluster deployment tutorial <cluster-deployment>` and